 - Make sure your beans are coarsely ground: Beans that are ground to a sandy powder, like for drip coffee, can result in an over-infused coffee and make the strained coffee gritty and muddy.
 Your beans should look like coarse cornmeal, or even slightly rougher.

 - Use filtered water, if possible: This is just good coffee advice in general, really.
 Your cup of coffee will have a cleaner, sweeter flavor if you use filtered water to make it.

-- Steep for at least 12 hours: It’s fine to cut this time a little short, but don’t get too stingy.
+- Steep for at least 12 hours: It’s fine to cut this time a little short but don’t get too stingy.
 The coffee needs this full time to fully infuse the water.
 Straining too early can give you a weaker cup of coffee.
 Also be careful of over-steeping, which can start to extract some of those bitter flavors we’re hoping to avoid.
-I’d say not to steep for more than 15 hours or so.
+I’d say not too steep for more than 15 hours or so.

 - Chill your cold brew with coffee ice cubes: Want a totally undiluted coffee experience?
 Make coffee ice cubes to chill your iced coffee!